rsilvanet/smart-monitoring/README.md

 * In a development environment it would probably be better to configure a database with a docker image instead of using an in-memory database which is reseted every time the application is restarted.
 The `docker-compose.xml` could be extended to also create a container for the database image then.

 * There are arguments for not throwing exceptions when dealing with expected validation errors as it's done in some domain entities and value objects.
-This can result in performance for the application depending on the load and on how often such exceptions would be raised.
-The payoff is that the custom descriptive exceptions are easy to read and understand in the code, but they could be replaced by a different solution that would deal with the errors as messages that can be read later instead.
-In the end, it is a design decision that needs to be made.
+This can result in performance issues for the application depending on the load and on how often such exceptions would be raised.
+The payoff is that custom descriptive exceptions are easy to read and understand in the code, but they could be replaced by a different solution that would deal with the errors as messages that can be read later instead.
+In the end, it is a design decision to be made depending on the context of each application.

-* The service tags in the database are not reused in case they already exist.
-That means that if `service1` is created with the tag `groups:apis` and `service2` is later added with the same tag, two separate entries will be created in the database.
-This is also a design decision that can have an impact depending on how these tags are used by the system.
+* The service tags are not reused in case they already exist.
+This means that if `service1` is created with the tag `groups:apis` and `service2` is later added with the same tag, two separate tags will be created in the database.
+This is also a design decision with pros and cons depending on how tags are used by the system.

 * The postman collection could be extend to include some tests and serve as an integration test suite for the API layer.
-Since the application is configured to run with docker, such tests could even be ran in some build pipeline together with the unit tests.
+Since the application is configured to run with docker, such tests could even be ran in a build pipeline together with the unit tests.